 “It was a rainy, chilly morning in jolly old England when I remember trying to run in place to shake off some nerves and warm up,” frontman Matt Heafy said the following year.
 “The doors weren’t open yet, and goddamn was that the biggest empty field I ever saw in my life.
 I was nervous.
 But when those doors opened, Trivium was witness to a new beginning; 40,000 screaming, moshing fans filled into a sea of bodies.
 Download 2005 was the turning point of our career.”

 2010 was unique to Download’s history in that there were two main stages that year.
 One was built for the sole use of Friday night headliners AC/DC, who brought their full stadium production to Castle Donington; Rage Against The Machine and Aerosmith would have to make do with sharing the other.
-Their headline set was a deafening spectacle from start to finish: a life-size steam train replica appeared during Rock N’ Roll Train (clever), while a giant inflatable woman positively throbbed behind the quintet during Whole Lotta Rosie.
+Their headline set was a deafening spectacle from start to finish: a lifesize steam train replica appeared during Rock N’ Roll Train (clever), while a giant inflatable woman positively throbbed behind the quintet during Whole Lotta Rosie.
 Frontman Brian Johnson swung from their massive bell during the opening chimes of Hells Bells, too.
 The evening concluded with a fireworks display so grand, it could be seen from Sydney, we imagine.

-That Time Guns N’ Roses Destroyed Download
+That time Guns N’ Roses destroyed Download

 Guns N’ Roses did not have the best of times when they played Donington in 2006.
-With a set marred by technical difficulties, a slippy stage and Axl, well, being peak Axl, their headline set teetered on the brink of collapse.
+With a set marred by technical difficulties, a slippy stage and Axl Rose, well, being peak Axl Rose, their headline set teetered on the brink of collapse.
 As for their 2018 appearance, the band – this time featuring Slash and Duff McKagan – did not disappoint; their three-and-a-half-hour set featured Welcome To The Jungle, Sweet Child O’ Mine, the epic Coma, Civil War and a bunch of classic covers, including Misfits’ Attitude and Velvet Revolver’s Slither.
-Our very own Nick Ruskell awarded the show a full 5K review, remarking, “Guns N’ Roses tonight are absolutely untouchable, and even if they played until Sunday, it still wouldn’t feel like enough time in the company of such absolute greatness.”
+Our very own Nick Ruskell awarded the show a full 5/5 review, remarking, “Guns N’ Roses tonight are absolutely untouchable, and even if they played until Sunday, it still wouldn’t feel like enough time in the company of such absolute greatness.”
 Job done.

-Japanese trio BABYMETAL made a surprise appearance at Download 2015, joining Dragonforce during their set in the Maverick tent with a positively scorching run-through of their song Gimme Chocolate!!.
+Japanese trio BABYMETAL made a surprise appearance at Download 2015, joining DragonForce during their set in the Maverick tent with a positively scorching run-through of their song Gimme Chocolate!!.
 The Fox God was most pleased that day.

-Shortly before Korn’s appearance at Download in 2006, frontman Jonathan Davis was hospitalised with the blood disorder ITP [idiopathic thrombocytopenic purpura], which is checks notes ‘caused by a shortage of the small blood cells which form clots to stop bleeding’.
+Shortly before Korn’s appearance at Download in 2006, frontman Jonathan Davis was hospitalised with the blood disorder ITP (idiopathic thrombocytopenic purpura), which is *checks notes* ‘caused by a shortage of the small blood cells which form clots to stop bleeding’.

-“I thought I was going to fucking die,” Davis told Kerrang!.
+“I thought I was going to fucking die,” the vocalist told Kerrang!.
 “I was pouring blood out of my ass, my gums were bleeding, and I had bruises all over my body.
 I got to London and was sent to a doctor’s office where they did blood tests.
 I got a call saying, ‘Get your ass to the clinic right now.’
 It was fucking horrible.
 With most people, ITP is just something that comes on, but an antibiotic brought mine on.
 I took that shit and it nearly killed me.”

 Even though the band were forced to cancel their remaining shows on that tour, they honoured their Download commitments and enlisted the help of an all-star line-up to help complete their set.
 Step forward Avenged Sevenfold’s M. Shadows, DevilDriver’s Dez Fafara, Skindred’s Benji Webbe, Slipknot’s Corey Taylor, and Trivium’s Matt Heafy.
 Well done, gentlemen.

-Eagle-eyed people watching Machine Head’s 2012 set on the main stage will have counted a staggering number of circle pits.
+Eagle-eyed people watching Machine Head’s 2012 set on the main stage will have counted a staggering number of circle-pits.
 Can you guess how many?
 That’s right, 29 vortices of hair and limbs and spilled beer.
-“Machine Head were amazing, they’ve broken the record for the number of circle pits at any one time,” said festival boss Andy Copping.
+“Machine Head were amazing, they’ve broken the record for the number of circle-pits at any one time,” said festival boss Andy Copping.
 “I said to them as they came off, ‘Couldn’t you have hit the 30?’”

 Yeah, come on, half-a-job Robb.